yuqiii-wang/KnowledgeNotes/math/algebra/optimization/problem_statements/graph_optimization.md

 Measurements are under the assumption of white Gaussian noise, hence reasonable being expressed by covariances.

-For example, for landmark observation simulation, the information matrix is defined with its diagonal entries fiilled with Gaussian noises.
+For example, for landmark observation simulation, the information matrix is defined with its diagonal entries filled with Gaussian noises.

 ```cpp
 Matrix2d covariance;
 covariance.fill(0.);